Declare a Major and Stay on Track

 1. Meet with an advisor to identify the proper way to prepare for your chosen major(s).

-2. Work on completing the necessary requirements for declaring your major.
+2. Complete the necessary requirements for declaring your major.
 You can find those requirements on the Programs of Study or department website.

 3. Declare your major with the department(s).